#172: Pan American Bank (East LA)

 The Building & The Mural

 The bank was designed by Raymond Stockdale in the “new formalism” style that was gaining steam in the late ‘50s and ‘60s, a sort of institutional, modern version of classical Greek/Roman design.
-Elements of the style that you can see at the Pan Pacific Bank: its monumentality (its facade emphasizes verticality, though the entrance itself is tiny), callbacks to classical design tropes (the five arches that dominate the entrance), and the modern touches like its smooth walls and toned down use of ornamentation.
+Elements of the style that you can see at the Pan American Bank: its monumentality (its facade emphasizes verticality, though the entrance itself is tiny), callbacks to classical design tropes (the five arches that dominate the entrance), and the modern touches like its smooth walls and toned down use of ornamentation.
 In their front page article from April 14, 1966, the Eastside Sun reports “chandeliers, hand made in Aztec design” on the interior, and that “the Mexican theme is carried through with the onyx treatment at each teller’s window, by the terrazzo floor, the Mexican hand-carved chairs, the seat coverings and tapestries which were imported from Mexico.”

 • Pan American Bank - east elevation